KyberNetwork/developer-portal/docs/integrations-platformfees.md

 ## Do the fees go automatically to the fee wallet I specified?

-No. You will have to claim manually through the KyberFeeHandler contract(s).
+No. You will have to claim them manually through the KyberFeeHandler contract(s).

 ## How do I view the fee amount claimable?